Rabbids13/github-action-dd/README.md

 # github-action-dd
-Test for github action and DD integration
+Test for GitHub action and DD integration